Wasabi (Little Mix song): Background and release

 The song became viral on the video-sharing social platform, TikTok, in July 2019.
 After the song became viral, the group released a lyric video of the song on the group's YouTube channel consisting of viral videos using the song on 26 July 2019.
 A music video was also released on 12 March 2020, which was filmed during their LM5: The Tour, and includes behind-the-scenes footage from their tour bus, back stage, and different tour venues.
 However, the group had other plans regarding the concept of the music video for "Wasabi".
 In an interview with PopBuzz, Little Mix revealed that they wished to release the song as a single, and said that they had a music video concept for the song "ready to go" as well.
-Although, the group didn't specify the exact concept, instead, Thirlwall went on to say, "We weren't afraid to say how we felt about certain people but we kind of did that on tour anyway for 'Wasabi'".
+Although the group did not specify the exact concept, Thirlwall went on to say, "We weren't afraid to say how we felt about certain people but we kind of did that on tour anyway for 'Wasabi'".

 Composition and lyrics

 Jade Thirlwall drew inspiration to write the song after she saw Shungudzo (right) eating sushi and shovelling wasabi (left) in her mouth.

 "Wasabi" is a dance-pop song influenced by 2000s minimal electronic beats with contemporary club beats.
 The song jumps between different genres featuring spoken word refrains that transition to "rock" and "punk-laced" riffs with R&B vocal harmonies.
 The song runs for a total length of 2 minutes and 34 seconds.

 Lyrically, the song discusses about ignoring the haters and the negative things that the media write about the band.
-Pop Matters went on to call the song as a 'reminder to ignore the critics and strive towards authenticity'.
+PopMatters went on to call the song as a 'reminder to ignore the critics and strive towards authenticity'.
 Thirlwall described the song as "a sassy song about being talked about all the time, good and bad".
 The song also contains lyrics of the common things people say about them with the quotes, "She ain't wearing no clothes", "When she goin' solo?", and "I bet they're gonna break up" included in the song.

 According to an interview with Coup De Main magazine, co-writer and band member, Jade Thirlwall, drew inspiration to write the song after seeing Shungudzo, who also co-wrote the song, eating sushi and "shovelling wasabi in her mouth".
 Thirlwall asked her "How are you eating that?", and added "If that was me, I would just spit it out".
 She then continued by saying "Wait a minute!
 There's a song in that!".